pyinstaller/pyinstaller/doc/common-issues-and-pitfalls.rst

 ..
 Note::
-    If you are building a `macOS .app bundle <macOS app bundles>`_, you should be aware that when launched from Finder, the app process runs in an environment with reduced set of environment variables.
+    If you are building a `macOS .app bundle <macOS app bundles>`_, you should be aware that when launched from Finder, the app process runs with a launch context that differs from a Terminal session.
+    In particular, its current working directory is not the directory that contains the app bundle and is commonly ``/``.
+    Therefore, a relative file path can resolve to a different location between a Terminal launch and a Finder launch.
+    For portable bundled-resource location, anchor paths to ``__file__``; see :ref:`run-time information`.

+    The process also runs in an environment with a reduced set of environment variables.
     Most notably, the ``PATH`` environment variable is set to only ``/usr/bin:/bin:/usr/sbin:/sbin``.
 Therefore, programs installed in
     locations that are typically in ``PATH`` when running a Terminal